MysticalSquirrel/Tabletop-RPG-Content/README.md

 # **One More Quest**'s Custom D&D Creations
 Please note that everything you find here is subject to change at any moment's notice.

-Even if it is noted as 100% completed and tested, a lot may change and still be considered balanced in some case or simply not be reflected completely in the completion, testing and balancing status section.
+Even when noted as 100% completed and tested, a lot may change and still be considered balanced in some case or simply not be reflected completely in the completion, testing and balancing status section.

+I will try to update the Status as to reflect as better as possible the current state of the project's content, but there will always be some discrepancy.

 ## **Project completion, testing and balancing Status**:
 **Up to level:**